uzuri/cs171-hw2-mazur-rebecca/problem_4_answers.md

 I used the same basic setup that we did in the other vis, just adding the bubbles and removing most of the options/

 I'm running out of time or I might have looked into some other type of vis altogether.
+Given my druthers, I think I also would have preprocessed the json with something other that javascript (not just with this problem, but with problem 2, too), to make it easier to deal with it.
+Github's raw api data was messy to deal with in this particular application when a few simple structural tweaks could have made it much, much cleaner.